The following terms are used within the Sun server documentation.

 A signal that sends a "soft" reset to the processor in a domain.
 XIR does not reboot the domain.
 An XIR is generally used to escape from a hung system in order to reach the console prompt.
-A user can then generate a core dump file, which can be useful in diagnosing the cause of the hung system.
+A user then can generate a core dump file, which can be useful in diagnosing the cause of the hung system.

 The automatic transfer of a computer service from one system, or more often a subsystem, to another to provide redundant capability.

 Ethernet technology that transfers data up to 100M bits per second.
-Fast Ethernet is backward-compatible with 10M-bit per second Ethernet installations.
+Fast Ethernet is backward compatible with 10M-bit per second Ethernet installations.